 The PA PQC is recruiting birth hospitals and their prenatal/postpartum and pediatric offices to join the PA PQC’s Moving on Maternal Depression (MOMD) initiative to improve perinatal depression screening and follow-up and reduce the associated racial/ethnic disparities.
 To guide the adoption of key interventions to achieve these goals, a statewide MOMD Task Force developed a MOMD Change Package with guidance, key steps, and resources.

-To express interest in joining the PA PQC’s MOMD initiative, please complete the following MOMD survey by March 1, 2021: https://www.surveymonkey.com/r/58GM9BR.
+To express interest in joining the PA PQC’s MOMD initiative, please complete the following MOMD survey: https://www.surveymonkey.com/r/58GM9BR.

 Your organization’s PA PQC quality improvement coach will then follow-up with you and your team to identify next steps.
 The PA PQC is aiming to recruit 10 PA PQC birth hospitals and teams to participate in MOMD.